 But revenue is flat.
 Customer retention declining.
 Support costs rising.
 The impressive numbers disconnected from business reality—they look good but don't matter.
 You're tracking vanity metrics: measurements that create the illusion of progress while actual performance deteriorates.

 Meanwhile, less exciting metrics go untracked: customer lifetime value trends, activation rate (users who complete first meaningful action), revenue per employee, time-to-value for new customers.
-These metrics, though less impressive in isolation, actually predict business success and inform decisions.
+These metrics, though less impressive in isolation, actually predict business success and inform decision-making.

 The distinction between vanity and meaningful metrics isn't always obvious.
 The same metric can be vanity in one context, meaningful in another.
 Understanding what makes metrics truly valuable—actionable, predictive, decision-driving—transforms measurement from performance theater into genuine insight.